MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-identity-overview.md

 ![Diagram of the token exchange protocol](media/azure-stack-identity-overview/token-exchange.png)

 > [!NOTE]
-> After deployment, Azure Active Directory global administrator permission is not required.
-However, some operations may require the global administrator credential.
-For example, a resource provider installer script or a new feature requiring a permission to be granted.
-You can either temporarily re-instate the account's global administrator permissions or use a separate global administrator account that is an owner of the *default provider subscription*.
+> After deployment, Azure Active Directory global administrator permission isn't required.
+However, some operations may require the global admin credentials (for example, a resource provider installer script or a new feature requiring a permission to be granted).
+You can either temporarily re-instate the account's global admin permissions or use a separate global admin account that's an owner of the *default provider subscription*.

 ### Use Role-Based Access Control

 Role-Based Access Control (RBAC) in Azure Stack is consistent with the implementation in Microsoft Azure.
-You can manage access to resources by assigning the appropriate RBAC role to users, groups, and applications.
+You can manage access to resources by assigning the appropriate RBAC role to users, groups, and apps.
 For information about how to use RBAC with Azure Stack, see the following articles:

 - [Get started with Role-Based Access Control in the Azure portal](/azure/role-based-access-control/overview).
 - [Use Role-Based Access Control to manage access to your Azure subscription resources](/azure/role-based-access-control/role-assignments-portal).